Skip to main content

 2. Manual Configuration

 Manual configuration allows you to fine-tune how your Cell looks and behaves.
-You can adjust color themes, layout, and size directly in the configuration object.
+You can adjust colour themes, layout, and size directly in the configuration object.
 You can edit fields such as:

 • primaryColor, secondaryColor, and accentColor